Animals, Faith and Creation

-Early in 2018 The Guibord Center entered into a partnership with Animal Defenders International to work together to raise awareness of the plight of wild animals kept in captivity and used for ‘entertainment’ purposes.
-Through this partnership the short film ANIMA: Animals.
+Early in 2018, The Guibord Center entered into a partnership with Animal Defenders International to work together to raise awareness of the plight of wild animals kept in captivity and used for ‘entertainment’ purposes.
+Through this partnership, the short film ANIMA: Animals.
 Faith.
 Compassion. was produced.
-This film focused expressly on the voices of faith leaders reminding the viewer that animals and all life are sacred, and should be treated as such.
+This award-winning film, focusing expressly on the voices of faith leaders, reminds the viewer that animals and all life are sacred and should be treated as such.

-The Animals, Faith and Creation initiative focuses on the values that different spiritual traditions teach about our responsibility to care for all of Creation, to treat it as a sacred gift.
-In this section we have included events and presentations that lift up the voices and beliefs of our friends and Advisors to The Guibord Center.
+The Animals, Faith, and Creation Initiative is focused on the values that different spiritual traditions teach about our responsibility to care for all Creation and to treat it as sacred gifts.
+In this section, we have included events and presentations that lift the voices and beliefs of our friends and The Guibord Center Advisors.
 We are grateful for their ongoing support and participation in this initiative.